-- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each covered fiscal year. - (b) The valuation assumptions used to calculate the fair values of the stock options held by our NEOs as a group (excluding our PEO) that vested during or were outstanding as of the end of each covered fiscal year materially differed from those valuation assumptions disclosed at the time of grant in the following respects: the expected term assumptions varied from eight years to ten years, the stock price volatility assumptions varied from 55.95% to 56.8%, and the risk-free interest rate assumptions varied from 0.9% to 4.31%, depending on the specific stock option the fair value of which was being recalculated.
+- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for each covered fiscal year. - (b) The valuation assumptions used to calculate the fair values of the stock options held by our NEOs as a group (excluding our PEO) that vested during or were outstanding as of the end of each covered fiscal year materially differed from those valuation assumptions disclosed at the time of grant in the following respects: the expected term assumptions varied from five years to ten years, the stock price volatility assumptions varied from 52.0% to 60.60%, and the risk-free interest rate assumptions varied from 0.9% to 4.75%, depending on the specific stock option the fair value of which was being recalculated.
 The valuation assumptions used to calculate the fair values of the RSU awards held by our NEOs as a group (excluding our PEO) that vested during or were outstanding as of the end of each covered fiscal year did not materially differ from those valuation assumptions disclosed at the time of grant.
+For the majority of these values, the valuation was based on objective, observable market prices on the closing price on the day of vest.